Everything you need to know about the road tax changes

 How is the payment system changing?

-You can now pay by direct debit, which means your road tax will never expire as long as your car's MoT remains valid.
+You can now pay by direct debit.
+You'll make a small saving of a few quid and your road tax will never expire as long as your MoT remains valid.
 When you sell your car, you will have to let your bank or the DVLA know, to ensure you don't pay more than you owe.
 HGVs and fleet cars cannot be taxed by direct debit.